Dhaka Art Summit

-Dhaka Art Summit is an art summit held in Dhaka, Bangladesh and is organised by Samdani Art Foundation, a non- profit art infrastructure development organisation founded by Nadia Samdani and Rajeeb Samdani in 2011.
+Dhaka Art Summit is an art summit held in Dhaka, Bangladesh and is organised by Samdani Art Foundation, a non- profit art trust founded by Nadia Samdani MBE and Rajeeb Samdani in 2011.

-About
+History

 The Dhaka Art Summit (DAS) is a non-commercial research and exhibition platform for art and architecture in South Asia, organised every two years by the Samdani Art Foundation in Dhaka, Bangladesh.
 Since its launch in 2012, the summit has evolved from a platform primarily for Bangladeshi artists into one of the largest international gatherings for contemporary art in South Asia, with a particular focus on new commissions and cross-disciplinary collaborations.

 Unlike art fairs, the Dhaka Art Summit does not involve sales and is free to the public.
-The summit brings together artists, architects, curators, writers, and researchers from around the world, showcasing a wide range of works including painting, sculpture, film, performance, photography, craft, and digital media.
-It also hosts talks, critical writing ensembles, children’s workshops, and scholarly conferences, encouraging dialogue across disciplines and geographies.

 The summit is recognised for commissioning ambitious new works by Bangladeshi and international artists, often on themes connected to climate change, migration, identity, and South Asia’s cultural histories.
 It is now considered one of the most significant art events in the Global South, drawing more than half a million visitors in recent editions.